4.5-point player: Sport

 This classification is for wheelchair basketball.
 Classification for the sport is done by the International Wheelchair Basketball Federation.
 Classification is extremely important in wheelchair basketball because when players point totals are added together, they cannot exceed fourteen points per team on the court at any time.
 Jane Buckley, writing for the Sporting Wheelies, describes the wheelchair basketball players in this classification as players having: "Usually have minimal lower limb dysfunction or single below knee amputation.
 Normal trunk movements in all directions."
 The Australian Paralympic Committee defines this classification as: "Players with normal trunk movement in all directions who are able to reach side to side with no limitations."
 The International Wheelchair Basketball Federation defines a 4.5-point player as "Normal trunk movement in all directions, able to reach side to side with no limitations."
 The Cardiff Celts, a wheelchair basketball team in Wales, explain this classification as, "(minimal disability) [...]
 Typical Class 4.5 Disabilities include: Single below-knee amputees.
 Some double below-knee amputees.
 Players with extensive orthopedic involvement of hips, knees or ankles.
 Post-polio paralysis with minimal (ankle/foot) involvement on one or both sides."

 Beyond 4.5

-Beyond 4.5, there is sometimes used a 5-point player classification for abled bodied athletes.
+Beyond 4.5, there is sometimes used a 5-point player classification for able-bodied athletes.
 The 5-point player is not recognized by wheelchair basketball's governing body.
 There has been a push by the National Wheelchair Basketball Association to allow for able-bodied athletes to compete in wheelchair basketball games.
 The argument is the sport is called "wheelchair basketball," not "disability basketball."
 Able bodied athletes, in a wheelchair, have the same functionality as 4.5-point players.